markpackham/Java_Game_WithYouWithMe/README.md

 Obtain the code from https://github.com/markpackham/Java_Game_WithYouWithMe

-To edit or run the code install IntelliJ IDEA https://www.jetbrains.com/idea/
+The best way to edit or run the code is to install IntelliJ IDEA. https://www.jetbrains.com/idea/

-### Obsolete
+### Obsolete Repo

 The code's original repo was https://github.com/markpackham/Java_WithYouWithMe before it was separated into its own project and moved into the repo https://github.com/markpackham/Java_Game_WithYouWithMe

 ### Usage

-1) Run game
+1) Run the Java based game.

 2) Create a territory of type kingdom.